Broken-Admin/custom-emu/docs/instruction-set.md

 * `ldx r` operations
     - Basic load operations
     - Does not update flags
+    - `r` being any 8-bit general purpose register

 * `lda r`
     - load `r` into the accumulator register
-    - `r` being any 8 bit general purpose register

 * `ldb r`
     - load `r` into the general-purpose `b` register
-    - `r` being any 8 bit general purpose register

 * `ldc r`
     - load `r` into the general-purpose `c` register
-    - `r` being any 8 bit general purpose register

 # OpCodes